chokevin8/chokevin8.github.io/_pages/about.md

 <br>
 I received a bachelor's degree of science (BS) in Chemical and Biomolecular Engineering from Johns Hopkins University.
 Currently, I'm pursuing a master's degree of science in engineering in Chemical and Biomolecular Engineering at the Johns Hopkins University.
 I'm currently pursuing research under the guidance of Dr. Denis Wirtz in the [Wirtz Lab](https://wirtzlab.johnshopkins.edu/).
 My personal research is about utilizing deep learning image segmentation model(s) in H&E images to find new digital biomarkers in aging.
-Please refer to my [CV](/cv/) here for more information, and for details about my projects, please refer to my projects page
+Please refer to my [CV](/cv/) here for more information, and for details about my projects, please refer to my [projects page](/projects/) as well.
 <br>
 <br>
 Outside of work, I'm a longtime football (or soccer) fan, an avid weightlifter, and an online gamer.